dwyl/learn-hapi/README.md

-learn-hapi
+Learn Hapi [ Work in Progress ]
 ==========

 Learn how to use the Hapi (Node.js) web framework to build scalable apps in less time.

 ## What is Hapi?

-Hapi is *the* framework for rapidly building RESTful web services in Node.js.
+Hapi is *the* framework for rapidly building RESTful web services in Node.js. <br />
 Whether you are building a very simple set of RESTful services for your website/mobile app to call or a large scale, cache heavy, and secure set of services, hapi has you covered.